tkerbe2/tkdev-aws-web-app/README.md

 | [lookup Function](https://developer.hashicorp.com/terraform/language/functions/lookup) | Official Hashicorp Documentation for the lookup function
 | [cidrsubnet Function](https://developer.hashicorp.com/terraform/language/functions/cidrsubnet) | Official Hashicorp Documentation for the cidrsubnet function
 | [random_string](https://registry.terraform.io/providers/hashicorp/random/3.0.0/docs/resources/string) | Official Terraform Registry for random provider

+## Disclaimer
+---
+#### Content Usage and Liability

+As the author and creator of the content, I authorize the usage, distribution, and modification of my content for individuals (non-commercial entities), non-profit learning institutions (colleges, universities, vocational schools) and any other non-profit organizations that fall under the tax exempt organization status.

+#### IRS Exempt Organization Types

+My content is NOT to be used, distributed, or modified, for profit or commercial usage without my explicit permission.

+As the author of this content I recognize that some of the labs and information I share requires more advanced technical knowledge.
+I take no responsibility for any damages caused by my content (either physical, monetary, or any other damages) and/or shared information.
+It is assumed that the individual performing these actions is doing so in accordance with their local laws, organizational policies, and self-understanding of personal risk.